Q&A w/ Cooper Hilscher

-“To crush your enemies, to see them driven before you, and to hear the lamentations of their women.” – Conan The Barbarian
+“To crush your enemies, to see them driven before you, and to hear the lamentations of their women.”– Conan The Barbarian Because its hilarious.

 I love the foosball brackets we get into, happy hours are always great.

 Q: What do you like on your pizza?

 Pepperoni, olives, mushroom, cheese.
 Maybe some sausage up on there.

 Q: What’s your most-used mobile application and why?

 Reddit, because it is the front-page of the internet

 Q: What are three things still left on your bucket list?

 Q: What is the 1 piece of advice you would give to someone that wants to have a career in your field?

 Learn to deal with the imposter syndrome, because you will have it.
 Failing is the best way to learn a lesson.